 Ability Garden: The Ability Garden is a therapeutic horticulture program which empowers the under-served through gardening, education, inclusion and community engagement.
 Volunteer opportunities are available in direct services, horticulture, board service, marketing and grant writing.
 If you are interested in volunteering for this unique program, contact Heather Kelejian, Therapeutic Horticulture Extension Agent via e-mail, or you can also contact Amy Mead, Volunteer Coordinator at the Arboretum, by phone (910-798-7663) or via e-mail to sign up for this program.
 You may also visit the Ability Garden web-site or Facebook page.

 Tours: Trained volunteers give tours throughout the gardens.

 Office: We are always seeking friendly, outgoing people to help in the Extension office.
 Volunteers may assist with public relations, phone work, or contribute newsletter publishing and computer expertise.

-Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Master Gardener Plant Sale (April), Art in the Arboretum (November).
+Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Master Gardener Plant Sale (April).

 For more information on how to get involved call the Information Desk at (910)798-7660.